 Upgrade gave me that holy crap! scene.
 I also had to look away from a scene I deemed awesome while also being disgusting.
-This film encompassed phenomenal action combined with a great fast moving story infused with horror elements.
+This film encompassed phenomenal action combined with a great fast-moving story infused with horror elements.

 It didn't have the depth that other superbly crafted and probably more deserving films had.
 It also didn't have the finely tuned performances of many other movies I watched this year (somehow, I amassed over 200 logged films according to Letterboxd.com.)

-Upgrade however, was the coolest thing I watched out of them all.
+Upgrade, however, was the coolest thing I watched out of them all.

 If you've not heard of it, I've seen it classified as body horror and I agree.
-Grey Trace is left paralyzed after being brutally mugged one fine evening and he's offered a cure from a wealthy inventor.
+Grey Trace is left paralyzed after being brutally mugged one fine evening and he's offered a cure from a wealthy investor.
 The cure is an implant from a chip called STEM.
 STEM gives Grey superhuman strength along with some pretty cool other skills.
 He then uses this to find and take revenge on those that ruined his life.

 See this if you haven't.
 I don't know anyone who hated it outright.